ServiceStack/docs.servicestack.net/MyApp/_pages/blazor-litestream.md

 ## GitHub Actions

-The Blazor-Tailwind project templates and Litestream mix templates have a `release.yml` GitHub Action workflow to deploying your application to a Linux host like the one we just set up.
+The Blazor project templates and Litestream mix templates have a `release.yml` GitHub Action workflow to deploying your application to a Linux host like the one we just set up.
 This workflow uses SSH access to remotely copy files and execute `docker compose` commands on the remote host.

 Docker images are stored on GitHub Container Repository packages, and pulled down on the remote host during deployment.